HannahHernalinHF/INT-Magnet-Queries-Photon/README.md

 2. MissingStaticPrice_Query_db.sql
 Executed In: Custom SQL Query in Tableau Prep Builder connected to Databricks Photon.
-This query is used to extract the recipes with missing SKUs' static prices for the static-price error.
+This query extracts the recipes with missing SKUs' static prices for the 'static-price' error.
 Columns:
 {market,hellofresh_week,recipe_status,unique_recipe_code,title,is_default,sku_status,price,sku_code,sku_name}

 3. ANZ_InactiveSKUs_Query_db.sql
-Executed In: CDP Impala
+Executed In: Databricks Photon
-This query is used to extract the inactive SKUs of the 3 ANZ markets: HelloFresh - AU, HelloFresh - NZ, and EveryPlate - AU for the purpose of the inactive-sku error.
+This query is used to extract the inactive SKUs of the 3 ANZ markets:
+     a.
+HelloFresh - AU
+     b.
+HelloFresh - NZ
+     c.
+EveryPlate - AU
+*** for the purpose of the 'inactive-sku' error.

 Columns:
   a. iskucodes - stands for inactive SKU codes